mbahri/AoC2021_CPP/README.md

-This is to practice using language features, there are more straightforward ways.
+Sample solutions for AoC problems in C++.

+This is for my personal learning effort, so expect things like:
+- Unnecessary additional complexity
+- Unnatural use of some language features
+- Weird stuff that only makes sense because I want to practice using something

+But... it works! 😅